Updated for 2025

 5110 San Fernando Rd., Glendale, CA 91204

-From 8:00 pm to 11:00 pm, families are invited to Moonlight Rollerway for Christmas Night Skate.
-All ages are welcome to participate.
+On Thursday, December 25th, from 8:00 pm to 11:00 pm, families are invited to Moonlight Rollerway for Christmas Night Skate.
+“Join us for a festive Christmas Night Skate filled with your favorite holiday hits, twinkling lights, and plenty of cheer.
+Whether you’re skating off that holiday feast or showing off your best ugly sweater, it’s the perfect way to keep the magic going!”
+This is an all ages event.
 Skates are available to rent if you don’t have your own.
 All details are available online.

 Family-Friendly Hike

 Spend some time outside, enjoying the sights and sounds of our city.
-Depending on the age and abilities of your family members, you can plan a hike, a bike ride, or a leisurely stroll.
-Here in Southern California there are plenty of options.
-You can also check out our post LA County Hiking Trails for Outdoor Fun for even more ideas.
+Think about the age and abilities of your family members, and then check out our post LA County Hiking Trails for Outdoor Fun for some fun ideas.

 Sand Sledding